botpress/documentation-v12/docs/advanced/authentication.md

 }
 ```

-#### Additional Security
+### Additional Security

 There are additional options that can be configured when using this authentication strategy.
-Please refer to the [configuration file for more information](https://github.com/botpress/botpress/blob/master/packages/bp/src/core/config/botpress.config.ts#L350) :
+Please refer to the [configuration file for more information](https://github.com/botpress/botpress/blob/master/packages/bp/src/core/config/botpress.config.ts#L350):

-- `maxLoginAttempt`: Max number of tries allowed before locking out the user
+- `maxLoginAttempt`: max number of tries allowed before locking out the user.
-- `lockoutDuration`: Account will be disabled for this amount of time when `maxLoginAttempt` is reached
+- `lockoutDuration`: account will be disabled for this amount of time when `maxLoginAttempt` is reached.
-- `passwordExpiryDelay`: Password will expire after this specified duration
+- `passwordExpiryDelay`: password will expire after this specified duration.
-- `passwordMinLength`: Minimum length for the user's password
+- `passwordMinLength`: minimum length for the user's password.
-- `requireComplexPassword`: Requires at least 1 character of 3 categories of characters
+- `requireComplexPassword`: requires at least 1 character of 3 categories of characters.

-#### Forgot your password?
+### Forgot Your Password?

 Only the first user is allowed to register a new account.
 If you forgot your password and can't access your account, you will need to clear the list of users, then you will be able to re-create your account.

-You can clear the list of users by emptying (or deleting) the table `strategy_default` (if you are using the default strategy)
+To clear the list of users, empty (or delete) the table `strategy_default` (if you are using the default strategy).

 ### OAuth2

-Some OAuth2 implementations returns a JWT token containing all the user's information, while some other returns a special token, which must then be used to query the user's information.
+Some OAuth2 implementations return a JWT token containing all the user's information.
+Some others return a special token, which must then be used to query the user's information.

 ```js
 {